PeterMakus/SeisMIC/docs/source/modules/correlate/get_started.rst

         # type: list of strings or string, wildcards allowed
         network : 'D0'
         station : ['BZG', 'ESO', 'KBG', 'KIR']
+        # For "component" only strings are allowed (no lists!)
+        component: 'Z'  # Use * or ? or None to allow all components

 Here, we decide which data to use (i.e., which data the correlator will look for and read in).
-All parameters accept wildcards and can be strings or lists.
+All parameters accept wildcards.
+Network and Station can be strings or lists.

 .. note::